 More articles Monday 15 August 2016 7:15pm

 Alaa Al Aswany is known in his native Egypt for his forceful, clear-eyed take on politics and human rights, and he speaks with the expansive confidence of one who knows exactly where he stands on things.
 And yet when it comes to writing fiction, the celebrated author of the million-selling The Yacoubian Building favours a passive approach.
-“Writing a novel is an organic process,” he told his audience at the Edinburgh International Book Festival.
+“Writing a novel is an organic process,” he told his audience at the Book Festival this morning.
 “It belongs to life much more than to theory.
 It’s like falling in love: you might be able to explain why it happens, but the most important reason for it is not definable.”
 So it was that Al Aswany realised only after completing his new book, The Automobile Club of Egypt, how precisely it operated as an allegory for the 2011 uprising against Hosni Mubarak’s government, triggered by protests in Cairo’s Tahrir Square, in which he participated.
 “Although this story happens in the 1940s,” Al Aswany said, “all of the questions of the Arab Spring exist in this novel.”

 The Automobile Club of Egypt is a real place, also in Cairo: an upmarket members’ club which largely caters to wealthy Europeans.
 Al Aswany’s father served as its lawyer during his boyhood, and he recalls spending time there and observing the servants at work.
 “I kept this in my mind and my heart for years,” he says.
 In his book, an element of this workforce rebels against its overbearing masters.
 The variable responses of people to a state of servitude was a frame for the novel as well as a means to explore recent Egyptian history.